-• RSP1 - Developing and maintaining staff competence: ORR 2016
+RSP1 - Developing and maintaining staff competence: ORR 2016

-Predictable • There is a comprehensive CMS based on thorough risk assessments of tasks and includes policies on recruitment, selection and training in-line with identified objectives.
-There are a range of processes in place to manage organisational competence including succession and resilience planning.
-Changes to roles are planned.
-Employees have required competencies to ensure effective risk control when undertaking safety-critical tasks, including when their role may change.
-Culture Employees believe they have a role to play in the CMS and routinely act to support and develop themselves and colleagues.
-Changes in the risk profile routinely trigger a review of the CMS.
-The CMS is proactive and predictive in identifying emerging operational risks associated with safety critical employees and activities.
-Standardised • competence by sharing resources.
-The organisation has an effective CMS in place.
-This covers the competencies needed to meet the business's objectives and manage risks; and includes both technical and non-technical skills.
-There is a process which consistently ensures that the appropriate skills, knowledge and experience are included in the CMS and this leads to effective control of identified and emerging risks.
-The organisation provides individuals with the skills, knowledge and experience required and makes full use of the competencies of its employees.
-Culture The value of the CMS is understood by all employees and there is a consistent belief that it will provide them with the necessary competencies to undertake tasks safely and manage risks competently.
-Employees accept ownership of their own competence and its development.
-Risk controls repeatedly identify the skills, knowledge and experience needed by individuals to manage the risk.
-Managed • There is a CMS, which is linked to the risk profile, but it is inconsistently applied and does not apply to all staff.
-There are policies on recruitment, selection and training, but they do not always link to the risk profile, or are not in -line with the business objectives.
-Training is provided as and when training needs are identified locally.
-The right people, may not be in the right place, at the right time, to manage the risks.
-Culture Employees believe that the competence management system is important for H&S, but effectiveness varies depending on the managers implementing it.
-Risk controls identify the skills, knowledge and experience needed by individuals to manage the risk, but not consistently across the organisation.
-Ad-hoc • There is no evidence of any clear approach to managing competence or the system is inappropriate for the risks to be controlled by people.
-Employees may have the competencies they need, but there are no arrangements to check this.
-Culture Employees do not believe they are provided with the necessary information, instruction and training to undertake their roles, which may result in them deviating from procedures and ineffective risk control.
+- There is a comprehensive CMS based on thorough risk assessments of tasks and includes policies on recruitment, selection and training in-line with identified objectives. - There are a range of processes in place to manage organisational competence including succession and resilience planning.
+Changes to roles are planned. - Employees have required competencies to ensure effective risk control when undertaking safety-critical tasks, including when their role may change. - Appropriate priority is given to managing competence by sharing resources. - The organisation has an effective CMS in place.
+This covers the competencies needed to meet the business's objectives and manage risks; and includes both technical and non-technical skills. - There is a process which consistently ensures that the appropriate skills, knowledge and experience are included in the CMS and this leads to effective control of identified and emerging risks. - The organisation provides individuals with the skills, knowledge and experience required and makes full use of the competencies of its employees. - There is a CMS, which is linked to the risk profile, but it is inconsistently applied and does not apply to all staff. - There are policies on recruitment, selection and training, but they do not always link to the risk profile, or are not in -line with the business objectives. - Training is provided as and when training needs are identified locally.
+The right people, may not be in the right place, at the right time, to manage the risks. - There is no evidence of any clear approach to managing competence or the system is inappropriate for the risks to be controlled by people. - Employees may have the competencies they need, but there are no arrangements to check this.